 At times we feel that the world is in turmoil; everyone has their way of turning it off.
 Your Tornado and your Quiet Place are whatever you make them.

 JENNIFER NOXON new paintings and constructions

-For this exhibition she presents three types of works: small paintings, found object constructions and a 3-d digital print array.
-Each series informs the other in wonderfully surprising ways.
+Paint, Paper and Flotsam is an exhibition of three types of new work: small paintings on panel, found plastic constructions, and a 3-d digital print array installed across one wall of the gallery.
+Each series informs the other in wonderfully surprising and ironic ways.

 Please join us at the exhibition opening and meet the artist on

 November 7 – December 31